algorithmiaio/dev-center/_pages/event-flows.md

 ## FAQs

 **Q**: How are the various message broker connections scoped?
 At the cluster level?
 At the account level?
 At the algorithm level?<br/>
 **A**: [Amazon SQS](/developers/event-flows/amazon-sqs/) and [Azure SB](/developers/event-flows/azure-sb/) broker connections are scoped at the algorithm level.
 They're configured through the **Events** tab on each algorithm's profile, and require no configuration on the side of the cluster admin.
 In contrast, [Apache Kafka](/developers/event-flows/apache-kafka) broker connections are created at the cluster level, but algorithms must still be granted access to publish or subscribe to broker topics at the individual algorithm level.
 Note that Kafka-based Event Flows must still be enabled at the algorithm level in the algorithm profile's **Events** tab, but the broker connection itself is scoped to the cluster.
+[Azure EH](/developers/event-flows/azure-eh/) broker connections are scoped at the algorithm level and beyond basic network access, require no additional configuration on the Algorithmia side.

 ---

 **Q**: What sort of administrative controls do I have over the SQS queues being used with Event Flows?<br/>
 **A**: There are no administrative controls within the Algorithmia platform itself that enable you to to explicitly prohibit algorithms from subcribing to SQS queues.
 However, the configuration on the AWS side will dictate which SQS queues are reachable from algorithms on your cluster.
-Specific AWS-side configurations must be completed if SQS queues are created in AWS accounts other than the AWS account running the Algorithia instance, so this provides a level of control in that algorithms can't connect to SQS queues in arbitrary AWS accounts.
+Specific AWS-side configurations must be completed if SQS queues are created in AWS accounts other than the AWS account running the Algorithmia instance, so this provides a level of control in that algorithms can't connect to SQS queues in arbitrary AWS accounts.
 For a deep dive into understanding the various IAM configuration scenarios you might encounter when setting up Event Flows with SQS, see the [Amazon SQS message broker docs](/developers/event-flows/amazon-sqs#scenarios).

 ---